cfultz/zandronum-rpi-ansible/README.md

 ## Now what?

-Simply run the following in a terminal on the RPi or your remote machine: `git clone https://github.com/cfultz/zandronum-rpi-ansible.git`
+Simply run the following in a terminal on the RPi or your remote machine: `git clone https://github.com/cfultz/zandronum-rpi-ansible.git`.
+Make sure you have git installed!

 After that, you'll need to `cd` into the `zandronum-rpi-ansible` and edit the `inventory.ini` file to be your machine's IP address.